PHP 8 – What You Need To Know

 Likewise, many websites may remain on an insecure version of PHP to keep their legacy plugins running.

-Finally, certain malware strains rely on deprecated functions, and PHP’s fault tolerance to obfuscate their intentions.
-These strains will cease to function or become more noticeable in a PHP 8 environment, but malware authors will adapt in time.
+Finally, certain malware strains rely on deprecated functions and PHP’s fault tolerance to obfuscate their intentions.
+These strains will cease functioning or become more noticeable in a PHP 8 environment, but malware authors will adapt in time.

 What performance changes are coming?